eacton/CAGEF/Lesson_1/Lesson1.md

 ![](img/turtle_challenge.jpg){width=100px}
 </div>

-Create a function to get the counts to multiply all for each gene by 3.
+Use the `apply()` function to multiply the counts for each gene by 3.

 </br>
 </br>